lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

 uv venv
-source .venv/bin/activate # if you are on Windows use: .venv\Scripts\activate uv sync task run # to see the application running
+source .venv/bin/activate # if you are on Windows use: .venv\Scripts\activate uv sync task r # to see the application running
 ```

 You might be able to see the application running o [127.0.0.1:8000](http://127.0.0.1:8000/).